Saving All My Love for You: Music video

 Parts of the "Saving All My Love for You" music video were filmed at London's South Bank.

 The music video was directed by Stuart Orme and was filmed in London, where Houston was doing a promotional tour.
 The narrative for the music video follows the song's theme: Houston's character is a recording artist who is emotionally involved with her married producer, played by American actor Ricco Ross.
 By the finale, he has returned to his wife, played by Sheila Ming-Burgess, and family, leaving her (the "other woman") romantically out in the cold.
 Its final part shows Houston walking along South Bank in London.

-At the time of release, the adultery theme of the video for generated much media controversy, which led Houston to insist, "I could never see myself in that position.
+At the time of release, the adultery theme of the video generated much media controversy, which led Houston to insist, "I could never see myself in that position.
 I wouldn't just take whatever someone wants to give to me, especially if I am giving a lot to him but not getting that much back.
 I could never find myself in that situation, but someone else might.
 The video tells a story but it's by no means my story."

+Many who viewed the music video noticed the striking similarities in the looks of Ross and Jermaine Jackson.
+Years later, Jackson wrote in his 2012 memoirs, You Are Not Alone: Michael, Through a Brother's Eyes, "in 1985, I received a phone call from someone close to Whitney telling me that she was releasing [the song].
+Like [brother] Michael, she expressed herself through song.
+And when I watched the official music video, I soon realized it was all autobiographical with its parallels - and coded message - to what we had recently shared in the studio together.
+I guess we both left a deep and abiding impression on one another, and her positive impact has never left me."